2008-09: Josh Archibald was one of two sophomores in the varsity lineup for northern Minnesota’s Brainerd High School.

 2011-12: Archibald skated in 36 of 38 games for Nebraska-Omaha as a freshman; playing both center and winger.
 He was tied for fourth in goals for the Mavericks with 10 and had 5 assists; finishing plus-three with 33 penalty minutes.
 Nebraska-Omaha finished seventh in the WCHA and lost to St. Cloud State in the first round of the conference tournament.

 A product of Minnesota High School hockey, Josh Archibald is a prospect whose blistering speed is matched only by his strong work ethic.
-He possesses above average skills in the offensive zone, and soft enough hands that he can make and finish plays off the rush.
+He possesses good skills in the offensive zone, and soft hands that can create and finish plays off the rush.
 His best asset however is his high compete level and willingness to venture into traffic.
 Archibald is not the most physically imposing player, but he possesses a great deal of strength and plays a determined style of game in the corners and along the boards.
 He has also developed into a strong leader during his college career at the University of Nebraska-Omaha that should serve him well in pro hockey.